-The Knob, and the path toward it beyond the mainland is shored up by a birm of large rocks.
+The Knob, and the path toward it beyond the mainland, is shored up by a berm of large rocks.

-When we visited, the sound of the sea was a gentle throb, but I imagine during a Nor’easter, the spray might come as far as the path.
+When I visited, the sound of the sea was a gentle throb.
+I imagine during a Nor’easter, the spray might come as far as the path!